|About Discovery Education|

 We currently have the following vacancies available:

-Read more: Business Development Manager
+Read more: Field Marketing Manager

 Please note that Espresso will only consider applications from those who already have the right to live and work in the UK.
 In order for Espresso to apply successfully for a work permit, we need to show that there are no suitable candidates who are normally resident in the UK or who are nationals of the European Economic Area (EU States plus Norway and Iceland).
 We apologise for any disappointment this may cause and thank you for your interest.